Sonnet 579

 Sonnet 577

-Dear Poetry, sweet mistress of the mind,
+Dear Poetry, fair mistress of the mind,

-Lone souls as one in precious evensong,
+Lone souls as one in sacred evensong,

 Where marching measure cadenced into rhyme